ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   * In the first box "CI_BRANCH_TO_TEST" enter your feature branch name
   * Hit the ``build`` button

+  (if you are not a ROS 2 committer, you don't have access to the CI farm.
+In that case, ping the reviewer of your PR to run CI for you)

 * If your use case requires running code coverage:

   * Go to ci.ros2.org